 - Inspecting, confiscating or destroying food which is suspected to be harmful to health

 It is an offence to fail to comply with the SFA’s directions or otherwise hinder the SFA in its enforcement activities.
-Offenders may incur fines up to $10,000 and/or imprisonment for up to 3 months.
+The general penalty for offences under the SFA is a fine of up to $5,000 for a first-time offence.
+On the other hand, repeat offenders may be fined $10,000 and/or imprisoned for up to 3 months.
 In September 2016, a Chinese restaurant was fined $8,000 for selling illegally imported duck’s blood.

 The following requirements and procedures should be kept in mind if you wish to import food into Singapore: